openwisp/openwisp-docs/general/values.rst

 We believe `Net Neutrality <https://en.wikipedia.org/wiki/Net_neutrality>`_ to be beneficial to the internet because it allows everyone to have a fair treatment (non discrimination) to their private communications.

-The very virst public wifi networks that have been built with OpenWISP in Italy follow this principle very strictly: **no content filtering of any type is allowed on these network, no special privilege is given to any private network**.
+The very first public wifi networks that have been built with OpenWISP in Italy follow this principle very strictly: **no content filtering of any type is allowed on these network, no special privilege is given to any private network**.